 Do you have a spiky houseplant that you’re struggling to take care of?
 If so, you’re not alone.
-Many people find these plants difficult to care for, but with a little know-how, it can be easy.
+In fact, many people find these plants difficult to care for.
+However, with just a little know-how, it can be easy and straightforward.
+Moreover, once you understand the basics, maintaining them becomes much simpler.
 In this blog post, we’ll share some tips on how to care for a spiky houseplant.

 How To Care For Spiky Houseplants